 We love checking out books from the library but also appreciate all the other benefits our local library offers.
 This post is part of a series about how our family uses the library beyond books. #LibrariesAreMoreThanBooks

-A lot of activities aren’t open right now or have limited options for participation, but many paths and parks are open.
+Does your library have park packs or similar nature exploration kits?
 With the weather warming up, it’s the perfect time to check out the park packs from our library system and use them to explore the nature paths around our area.

 Park packs are small backpacks filled with tools and resources to explore nature in a variety of ways.
 Our local library does not have its own park packs.
 However, another library in our county system has lots of different types of park passes that we can request and put on hold to pick up at our own library.